 Office phone: 419-358-3031

-Jared Krout enters his second season at Bluffton University as an assistant coach for the track and cross country team.
+Hunter Redman, a native of White Cloud, Michigan, enters his first season at Bluffton University as an assistant coach for both the track and cross country teams.

 Assistant Coach Jason Fisher - Throws